Bunli

 configMergerPlugin({

-stopOnFirst: true // Use local config if it exists
+stopOnFirst: true, // Use local config if it exists

 Configuration File Format